A Guide to Hot Start, Arc Force, and Anti Stick in Stick Welding

 Low-hydrogen rods such as the E7018 work better with a lower arc force setting of 30%.
 A lower arc force value creates a smoother arc, also called a soft or buttery arc.

-Expensive stick welders with an LCD screen have recommended preset arc force settings for each rod type.
+Expensive stick welders with an LCD screen have preset arc force settings for each rod type.
 These settings are a good starting point.

 Test the arc force settings on similar scrap metal until they are satisfactory.